Walsall Academy

-Walsall Academy is a secondary school based in Bloxwich, West Midlands, England, Walsall.
+Walsall Academy is a secondary school based in Bloxwich, Walsall, West Midlands, England.

+School

 It opened in January 2003 with 470 students on the roll, and after four years that figure had increased to 1,050 – making it one of the most populated secondary schools in Walsall.

 Built on the site of the former T. P. Riley Comprehensive School, it cost £23 million.
 A number of the teachers were carried over from T.P Riley School, while others were new recruits and a few were transferred from Thomas Telford School.

+The headteachers of the school from its time of opening are: